fqhd/EasyRender/README.md

 // Initialize the library
 ERInit();

-// Define the positions, normals, and textureCoords of your model (These will generally be loaded from a file) const positions = [-1, -1, 0, 0, 1, 0, 1, -1, 0];
+// Define the positions, normals, and textureCoords of your model (These will generally be loaded from a file with ERLoadModel()) const positions = [-1, -1, 0, 0, 1, 0, 1, -1, 0];
 const normals = [0, 0, 1, 0, 0, 1, 0, 0, 1];
 const indices = [1, 0, 2];

-// Create an ERObject from the model const model = ERCreateModel(positions, normals, indices);
+// Create an ERModel
+const model = ERCreateModel(positions, normals, indices);

+// Create an ERObject
 const obj = ERCreateObject(model, null, [0, 255, 0]); // no texture and a green color

-obj.position.z = 10; // pushing the model away from the camera
+// Move the object infront of the camera so you can seen it obj.position.z = 10;

 // Add objects to list of objects to draw ERAddObject(obj);

-// Start the animation
+// Start the animation and send your callback function ERBeginAnimationLoop(update);
-animate();

-function animate() {
+function update(deltaTime) {
-	ERDrawScene();
-	requestAnimationFrame(animate);
+	// This function will be called every frame
 }
 ```

 ### Documentation

-`ERAddObject(object): void` adds an object to the scene(don't call this every frame)
+`ERAddObject(object): void` Adds an object to the scene(don't call this every frame)

-`ERSetCamPos(x, z): void` sets camera position
+`ERSetCamPos(x, z): void` Sets camera position

-`ERLoadModel(url): Promise` loads a model from a url(must be in .obj format).
+`ERLoadModel(url): Promise` Loads a model from a url(must be in .obj format).
 Returns a promise that resolves to an object containing raw mesh data.

 `ERCreateModel(positions, normals, indices, textureCoords?, tangents?): Model` Creates a model based on the parameters provided.

-`ERLoadTexture(url): Promise` loads a texture from a url(must be .png).
+`ERLoadTexture(url): Promise` Loads a texture from a url(must be .png).
 Returns a promise that resolves into texture object

+`ERBeginAnimationLoop(callback): void` Asynchronously starts the rendering loop and calls the callback you passed in every frame and passes in the deltaTime(in seconds) as a parameter to the callback.